rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 |---------|   |-------------|
 ```

-* Root sets A and B both represent separate hierarchies.
+* Root sets /A and /B both represent separate hierarchies.
-* Set /A/A is a strict subset of root set A.
+* Set /A/A is a strict subset of root set /A.
-* Sets /B/A and /B/B are both strict subsets of root set B.
+* Sets /B/A and /B/B are both strict subsets of root set /B.

 <!-- ======================================================================= -->
 ## (simple) Hierarchy/Forest of sets